What is Flat Head Syndrome?

 Does your baby have a head turning preference?

 Look at your camera roll to see if most of the pictures show your little one looking the same way or with their head in a similar position.
+That is a good way to determine if your baby might have a head turning preference.

 What to Do If You Notice a Head Turning Preference with Your Baby